Some special features in St. John’s Church

 As this is the Church of Saint John, the symbol of the eagle is seen in a number of places around the church.

-Craft and Carvings ¹
+Craft and Carvings¹

 Joseph Birth was the master mason responsible for the superb brick and stone work in the parts of the building east of the nave.
 Local sculptor and stonemason, Sylvanus Wilmot was commissioned by Alexander North to assist with the facing of the freestone in the same section – chancel, transepts and chapel.
-Two master craftsmen were responsible for the carvings, following North’s designs in the Arts and Crafts style.
+Two master craftsmen were responsible for the Church’s carvings, following North’s designs in the Arts and Crafts style.
 Hugh Cunningham worked on the Church up to his retirement around 1920.
 He was assisted and followed by his student, W. Gordon Cumming who worked during the later years up to 1945.
+The beautiful workmanship depicts Tasmanian flora and fauna.
+Mr Cumming’s foliated cement column capitals in the archways of the nave were modelled in situ, 1934-1937.
+Each of the carved pews was different, and the best examples are preserved upstairs in the west gallery.

 There are large sections of unfinished stone above the baptistery and flanking doorways, and unformed stone blocks in transepts, chancel and chapel sanctuary in particular.
 It would be a very expensive operation, certainly beyond the resources of the church, to have these completed.